Professional edition active

 • Obtain a chest imaging study but confirm the diagnosis by biopsy, usually endobronchial ultrasound-guided transbronchial needle aspiration of a mediastinal or hilar lymph node.

-• Assess pulmonary severity with pulmonary function testing and exercise pulse oximetry.
+• Assess pulmonary severity with pulmonary function testing and pulse oximetry during exercise.

 • Test for extrapulmonary involvement with ECG, slit-lamp examination, renal and hepatic function tests, and serum and urinary calcium testing.